Worker seriously hurt in George St upgrade

 A DCC spokesperson said the employee was working on the George Street-Retail Quarter Upgrade.

-"WorkSafe has been notified and a thorough investigation into exactly what happened will take place in due course.

-"However, our immediate focus is on the welfare of the worker and colleagues who witnessed the incident."
+DCC General Manager Corporate and Quality Robert West this afternoon said Worksafe was notified shortly after the incident occurred.

-The site where the incident occurred - on George St between Moray Pl and St Andrew St - has been made safe and closed down until further notice, they said.
+He said the worksite – located on George St between Moray Place and St Andrew St – was promptly made safe and had been closed until further notice while investigations were carried out.

+“Our thoughts are with the injured person, their whānau and the wider Isaac Construction team,” he said.

+“Many DCC staff, particularly those working closely on the Retail Quarter project, are also feeling very shaken about what’s happened.
+Our immediate focus is on supporting people – this includes making our employment counselling service available to both DCC and Isaac staff affected.

+“Other than ensuring the site is safe and the route for tomorrow’s University graduation parade is ready to go, we are focused on supporting our people through this difficult time.”

+The Aurora Energy website listed an unplanned outage for fault repairs between 10.40am and 12.40pm at the incident site.
-A spokeswoman for Aurora Energy said the contractor experienced a "flashover" while working in a trench.

-Crews from the power company attended the site to ensure it was safe, she said.
+A spokeswoman the power company said the contractor experienced a "flashover" while working in a trench and crews visited the site to ensure it was safe.

 A WorkSafe spokesman confirmed it had been notified of the incident.

-Initial inquiries were being made, but an investigation had not been launched, he said.
+Initial inquiries were being made, but an investigation had not yet been launched, he said.

 'Big bang'